KIMO’s members share a vision of healthy seas, clean beaches and thriving coastal communities.

-We concieved Fishing for Litter projects, which our members directly manage in the UK and the Netherlands.
+We conceived Fishing for Litter, a successful scheme which our members directly manage in the UK and the Netherlands.
 Fishing for Litter has been hugely successful in encouraging fishermen to take ashore litter and abandoned, lost or discarded fishing gear (ALDFG) that they find during their normal fishing activities.

 Creating opportunities to exchange knowledge and experience internationally

 Each year we host an Annual Conference, with guest speakers, workshops and discussions about crucial issues affecting the marine environment.
 These meetings are a unique opportunity to meet, exchange experience and network with politicians, local government officials and other key stakeholders.

 Our Annual Conference is also an opportunity to showcase the best of a city or region on the international stage, with one of our member municipalities playing host to the meeting each year.
 For example, the most recent meetings were held in Malmö/Lomma, Sweden (2017), Aalborg, Denmark (2018) and Velsen, the Netherlands (2019).

 We also conduct research, produce reports and write best practice guidelines.
 We work in collaboration with academics, research institutions and other organisations to ensure that the information and evidence-base used to back up our lobbying is both accurate and contemporary.